 We then end our exciting afternoon with a magnificent dinner at Tasca do Celso in Vila Nova de Milfontes.
 If you want to get to know the culinary skills of the Alentejo, you cannot avoid this restaurant.
 We enjoyed a real gourmet meal there.
 And that in a restaurant that is second to none.

 Book your accommodation in Vila Nova de Milfontes *

 We stayed the last two nights of our trip along the Rota do Peixe in a holiday apartment not far from in Monte do Zambujeiro *, This is located in an old farmhouse off the main road and can only be reached on a gravel road.
 Absolute rest during the night and a sunrise with breathtaking views make the overnight stay an unforgettable experience.
 Rest is guaranteed in this environment.

 The Cabo Sardão lighthouse, at the south end of the fishing path in Portugal

 The last day of our journey at the Rota do Peixe leads us first to the lighthouse of Cabo Sardão.
 It towers over a rugged coastline but is not open to the public.
 Instead, there are several trails that run along the coast with views of the cliffs.

 From there our journey goes on Entrada das Barcas just a few minutes drive away. in the Restaurante O Sacas we are already expected.
-The grandmother wants to join us in the small fishing port that is hidden between the cliffs.
-The fishing boats have now overcome the wild surf and brought their catch ashore.
-In the auction, she buys fresh fish directly from the fisherman and immediately prepares it for us in the restaurant.
-Fish stew, octopus, sole and grilled crustaceans fresh from the sea - fish has never tasted so good.
+The grandmother wants to join us in the small fishing harbor, which hides between the cliffs.
+There, meanwhile, the fishing boats have overcome the wild surf and brought their catch ashore.
+In the auction, she buys fresh fish directly from the fisherman and prepares it for us in the restaurant.
+Fish stew, octopus, sole and grilled shellfish fresh from the sea - never fish tasted so good.